jxc761/3DMotionDataset/README.md

 3DMotionDataset
 ===============

-A 3d motion dataset for scene analysis
+A 3d motion dataset for scene analysis.
+Sketchup and maxwell render are the major tools we use to create the dataset.